-The penalty for submitting the paper after the class meeting in which it is due is a 25% grade reduction for each solar day it is late.
-For example, turning in a paper 11 minutes after the class in which it was due will result in a 25% grade reduction; turning it in 27 hours later would result in a 50% grade reduction.
+The penalty for submitting the paper after the deadline is a 25% grade reduction for each solar day it is late.
+For example, turning in a paper 11 minutes after the deadline will result in a 25% grade reduction; turning it in 27 hours after the deadline will result in a 50% grade reduction.